 - Safe Insect repellent is a MUST (bugs love to munch on foreigners)

-- Supplement with activated charcoal (helps with upset stomach, diarrhea, and indigestion)
+- Supplement with activated charcoal (helps with an upset stomach, diarrhea, and indigestion)

-- Bring plenty of reef friendly sunscreen (you will burn in Mexico)
+- Bring plenty of reef-friendly sunscreens (you will burn in Mexico)

 - Hand Sanitizer (you never know when you’ll need to sanitize)

 - Disinfectant Wipes (sanitize common areas in your hotel/Airbnb room)

 We all know germs are hiding all around us.
 You may not be able to kill all of them, but you can sure try!

 Germs are present, especially in common areas wherever it is you’re staying.
 Whether you stay in a five-star resort, a Superhost Airbnb, or just a little shack, I highly doubt all the common areas are sanitized, if any areas for that matter.